Zookeeper Course Teaches about Animals in Captivity

 An example may be a single zebra who has separated himself or herself from the rest of the herd or, a primate who has remained in their nest or rest area and not mixed with the rest of the group.

-Unlike the usual procedure for domestic animal such as a cat or dog, a zoo captive is not examined in detail daily.
-Attempting to capture each animal is not feasible and neither is it conducive to animal welfare.
+Unlike the usual procedure for domestic animal such as a cat or dog, a zoo captive is notable to be examined in detail daily.
+The reason for this is that attempting to capture each animal is not feasible and neither is it conducive to animal welfare.
 Zoo animals are still essentially wild animals and very few species are amenable to daily handling or close human attention.

 The exception is the elephant.
 Elephants are highly intelligent, social animals that will accept daily attention from humans.
 They can be checked for obvious signs of ill health and injury because they are (usually) hosed and scrubbed daily.
 During the process, a carer can give a visual examination of the whole body.
 Given that zoos have a range of exotic species signs of ill health are many and varied.
 Birds demonstrate different behaviours when ill compared to carnivores and knowing these different signs of illness is vital.